 - Step 5 – SEO: After placing the image on your page, enter relevant ALT Text for SEO purposes

-Still having trouble finding, creating, and preparing images for your website?
 HVAC Webmasters can help you through the process.
 We offer photo optimization for HVAC companies as part of our website design services.
-We’ll fill your website with relevant images, either from your archive of original company photos, or with relevant stock photos downloaded from the web.
-We optimize each of your photos for SEO purposes, and to keep your website running as fast as possible.
+First, we’ll fill your website with relevant images, either from your archive of original company photos or with relevant stock photos downloaded from the web.
+Then, we optimize each of your photographs for SEO purposes and keep your website running as fast as possible.

 Competing for HVAC leads in today’s market can be overwhelming.
-Websites are constantly trying to outdo one another with the latest trend or technique.
-For a process you can trust, invest in SEO services from HVAC Webmasters.
-We offer month to month (MTM) plans, as well as pay per lead (PPL) plans, giving contractors their choice of payment options.
-With MTM you pay a fixed price at the end of each month, while PPL requires payment only after an exclusive lead is generated for your company.
-Call (800) 353-3409 to learn more about our services.
+Websites are constantly trying to outdo one another with the latest trend or techniques.
+For a process, you can trust, invest in SEO services from HVAC Webmasters.
+In addition, we offer several month-to-month (MTM) plans, giving contractors their choice of payment options.
+With MTM, you pay a fixed price at the end of each month and avoid long-term contracts.